alexander-the-alright/ekho/README.md

 ``` sh
 make all
 ```
+At this point, the user should feel free to change the names of the Bash scripts and binaries as they see fit, making sure to update the calls inside the Bash scripts as necessary.

 The client binary needs to run on login, the directory on the Raspberry Pi where these scripts go is ```/etc/update-motd.d/```.
 ``` sh
 sudo chmod u+x quote-run.sh